-§ 4322P.1 Contents of pawn ticket The contents of the face of the standard pawn ticket, prescribed for pawnshops pursuant to the requirements of P.D.
-No. 114, and the terms and conditions on the reverse side thereof, are prescribed in Appendices P-4 and P-4-a.
-Suplusage data shall be avoided.
+§ 4323P.1 Additional regulations on pawn ticket.
+The contents on the face of the standard pawn ticket, prescribed for pawnshops pursuant to the requirements of P.D.
+No. 114, and the terms and conditions thereof, are in Appendices P-4 and P-4a.
+Unnecessary data shall be avoided.